Self Repair

 Roland Corporation U.S. Self-Repair Program

-The following applies to the products listed below that are both manufactured for the first time and sold or used in New York for the first time on or after July 1, 2023:
+- New York — Products manufactured for the first time and first sold or used in New York on or after July 1, 2023

 - Some Roland and BOSS products contain copyrighted content such as musical compositions, songs, tunes included and allowed only for usage in certain regions.
 Also, some products have wireless features like Bluetooth implemented that are allowed to be used exclusively in certain countries due to legal regulations.
 Roland is not responsible for any copyright infringement or wireless regulation violations that result from repairs, diagnoses, maintenance, or modifications made by independent shops or device owners.